 Dilaudid is the brand name of the potent opioid hydromorphone, which is prescribed to relieve moderate to severe pain.

-As an opioid medication, Dilaudid can suppress the central nervous system and lead to a potentially life-threatening overdose, especially when the medication is misused.
+As an opioid medication, Dilaudid can suppress the central nervous system and lead to a potentially life-threatening overdose, especially when misused.

 Dilaudid is habit-forming even when taken as directed.
 Physical and emotional withdrawal symptoms may appear when the medication is stopped.

 Dilaudid is commonly misused, and it is highly addictive.
 Nearly 2.5 million Americans ages 12 and older had an opioid use disorder (OUD) involving a prescription pain reliever such as Dilaudid in 2020.